 Trinity Lutheran Church

-With a history dating back to 1886, and a massive remodeling of their church underway, this very large congregation asked Lewis Sound & Video to engineer an all-new sound system.
+With a history dating back to 1886, and a massive remodelling of their church underway, this very large congregation asked Lewis Sound & Video to engineer an all-new sound system.

 Our design included front and rear ElectroVoice speaker pairs, wired and wireless mics, a 32 x 8 Mackie mixing console, Crown amplifiers and a choir monitor system, all controlled with a BSS SoundWeb Digital Signal Processor.
 The real story of this sound system, however, is in the programming of the DSP.